 To that note, the data that traverses through GCP is first encrypted while at rest — sitting on a disk (including solid-state drives) or backup media.
 If a breach occurs, the attacker simply fails to decipher the data without the necessary encryption key—even if they have access to the storage equipment holding your data.

 Google also encrypts the user data while in transit.
-If an attacker tries to intercept data running over the internet and across the Google data centres—he gets nothing but scrambled data that can only be deciphered by the users in possession of the secret key.
+If an attacker tries to intercept data running over the internet and across the Google data centers—he gets nothing but scrambled data that can only be deciphered by the users in possession of the secret key.

 The importance of creating, managing, and securing these keys is hardly debatable.